Last reviewed on 21st July 2023 by Martin Alexander (Mortgage Advisor)

 You may find that you’ll need permission to make changes so that you have a clear right of way.
 Nonetheless, doing so will significantly improve your chances of getting a mortgage.
 If you wait until a lender points this out, you could be waiting months before your local authority approves, and that’s if they approve.

 Can I get a mortgage for a barn conversion on a listed building?

 Getting finance for a barn conversion on a listed building can be difficult and very time-consuming.
 For instance, your barn will have a particular set of rules which outline what you can and can’t do.
 Trying to change these rules can be very difficult.

 If you find yourself in this position, you must apply to your local authority for listed building consent.
 Your application should include architectural drawings of your proposal.
 You’ll want to do this before applying for a mortgage.

 How much does a barn conversion cost?

-With any type of property conversion, having a contingency plan is a must.
-Predicting costs can often be difficult, but it’s a good idea to budget for unforeseen issues.
-This is because more often than not, certain aspects of conversions can be overlooked.
+With any property conversion, having a contingency plan is a must.
+Predicting costs can often be difficult, but budgeting for unforeseen issues is always recommended.
+More often than not, certain aspects of conversions can be overlooked.

 Lenders for barn conversions will also check whether you have enough funds for additional costs.
 They’ll do this by assessing your schedule of work and whether your budget is realistic.

-If lenders feel as though you’ve underestimated your costs, you may have to borrow more than you initially applied for.
+If lenders feel you’ve underestimated your costs, you may have to borrow more than you initially applied for.